-- (6) Proved or Probable Undeveloped Reserves - Proved or probable undeveloped reserves must be reported in the year in which they are recognized.
-If the reporting issuer does not disclose the proved or probable undeveloped reserves just because it has not yet spent the capital to develop these reserves, it may be omitting material information, thereby causing the reserves disclosure to be misleading.
+- (6) Proved or Probable Undeveloped Reserves Proved or probable undeveloped reserves must be reported in the year in which they are recognized.
+If the reporting issuer does not disclose the proved or probable undeveloped reserves, it may be omitting material information, thereby causing the reserves disclosure to be misleading.
 If the proved or probable undeveloped reserves are not disclosed to the public, then those who have a special relationship with the reporting issuer and know about the existence of these reserves would not be permitted to purchase or sell the securities of the reporting issuer until that information has been disclosed.
 If the reporting issuer has filed or intends to file a prospectus, the prospectus might not contain "full, true and plain disclosure" of all material facts if it does not contain information about these proved or probable undeveloped reserves.
-Reporting issuers should review section 10.3 of volume 1 of the COGE Handbook for a discussion on what information is to be included in disclosure about these reserves. - (7) Mechanical Updates - So-called "mechanical updates" of reserves and resources other than reserves reports are sometimes created, often by rerunning previous evaluations with a new price deck.
-This is problematic since there may have been material changes other than price that may lead to result in the report being misleading.
-If a reporting issuer discloses the results of the mechanical update it should ensure that all relevant material changes are also disclosed to ensures that the information is not misleading.
+Reporting issuers should review section 10.3 of volume 1 of the COGE Handbook for a discussion on what information is to be included in disclosure about these reserves. - (7) Mechanical Updates So-called "mechanical updates" of reserves and resources other than reserves reports are sometimes created, often by rerunning previous evaluations with a new price deck.
+This is problematic since there may have been material changes other than price that may result in the report being misleading.
+If a reporting issuer discloses the results of the mechanical update it should ensure that all relevant material changes are also disclosed so that the information is not misleading.

-5.3 Classification of Reserves and of Resources Other than Than Reserves
+Classification of Reserves and of Resources Other Than Reserves

-Section 5.3 of NI 51-101 requires that any disclosure of reserves or of resources other than reserves must apply the applicable categories and terminology set out in the COGE Handbook.
-The definitions of various resource categories, derived from the COGE Handbook, are provided in the NI 51-101 Glossary.
+5.3 Section 5.3 of NI 51-101 requires that any disclosure of reserves or of resources other than reserves must apply the applicable categories and terminology set out in the COGE Handbook.
+The definitions of resource categories, derived from the COGE Handbook, are provided in the NI 51-101 Glossary.
 In addition, section 5.3 of NI 51-101 requires that disclosure of reserves or of resources other than reserves must relate to the most specific category of reserves or of resources other than reserves in which the reserves or resources other than reserves can be classified.

-For instance, there are several subcategories of discovered resources including reserves, contingent resources and discovered unrecoverable resourcesproject maturity sub-classes of contingent resources including development pending, development on-hold, development unclarified and development not viable.

-Reserves can be characterized as proved, probable or possible-reserves, according to the probability that such quantities will actually be produced.
+For instance, there are several project maturity sub-classes of contingent resources including development pending, development on-hold, development unclarified and development not viable.
+Reserves can be characterized as proved, probable or possible, according to the probability that such quantities will actually be produced.
 As described in the COGE Handbook, proved, probable and possible reserves represent conservative, realistic and optimistic estimates of reserves, respectively.
 Therefore, any disclosure of reserves must indicate whether they are proved, probable or possible reserves.

-Reporting issuers that disclose resources other than reserves must identify those resources as discovered or undiscovered-resources except in exceptional circumstances where the most specific category is total petroleum initially-in-place, discovered petroleum initially-in-place or undiscovered petroleum initially-in-place, in which case the reporting issuer must comply with subsection 5.16(3) of NI 51-101.
+Reporting issuers that disclose resources other than reserves must identify those resources as discovered or undiscovered except in exceptional circumstances where the most specific category is total petroleum initially-in-place, discovered petroleum initially-in-place or undiscovered petroleum initially-in-place, in which case the reporting issuer must comply with subsection 5.16(3) of NI 51-101.

-5.4 Natural Gas By-Products
+Natural Gas By-Products